The MemberPress Groundhogg integration makes targeted marketing fast and easy.

 - You solved their problem and they no longer need access

 - They’re having financial problems and can’t afford it

 - They found a competitive offer elsewhere and have decided to switch

 Depending on the circumstances, there are times when there’s nothing you can do to get a member to stay, and you just have to say goodbye.

 But sometimes the stars align, and sending the right offer can change someone’s mind.

-In Groundhogg, when a member loses access – whether because they cancelled or their membership expired – the member's access tag is removed from their profile.
+In Groundhogg, when a member loses access – whether because they canceled or their membership expired – the member’s access tag is removed from their profile.